simonagren/simonagren.github.io/content/posts/2021-05-01--pnpps-consent-auth/index.md

 ```

 ### Azure CLI
 When it comes to granting `delegated` permissions, we could utilize Azure CLI and grant permissions right away.
-One thing that is a bit confusing is that we are using the command `application` instead of `sp`, even when we are working with the service principal.
+I might be confusing that we are using the command `application` instead of `sp`, even when we are working with the service principal.
 And the application is hosted in another tenant.

 We need to create the service principal (using the client id) in our tenant, if it doesn't already exist.
 Then, we utilize the `application grant` to grant the scopes.
 We don't need additional admin consent after this.